Skip to the main content

 • review the investigative report in draft form and provide feedback

-• have a hearing advisor of your choice accompany you to the hearing and cross-examine the other party through the hearing chair and the other party’s advisor
+• have a hearing advisor of your choice accompany you throughout the conduct process to the hearing and cross-examine the other party through the hearing chair and the other party’s advisor

 • use the Center for Student Accessibility or Human Resources to provide accommodations as necessary

 Pregnant and parenting students have rights under Title IX as well.
-If pregnancy and/or childbirth are impacting a student’s ability to be successful in class(es), the college will provide assistance.
+If pregnancy, voluntary or involuntary termination and/or childbirth are impacting a student’s ability to be successful in class(es), the college may provide assistance in the form of academic adjustments made in consultation with you and your professors.

 This support could include but is not limited to providing excused absences, making up work, working from home, or providing a different desk.